-Language resources
+Language Resources

 Over the course of the semester students will research and compile a list of 10 O'odham language learning resources with the intention that these resources will be relied upon outside of class and in the future to continue learning the O'odham language.
-Materials and sources required or recommended in this course will not count toward the list of 10 resources.
-More details will be given in Canvas.
+Materials required or recommended in this course will not count toward the list of 10 resources.
+More details will be given in class.